Deathbringer98/Lava-Library-/Privacy Policy.md

 # Lava Library – Privacy Policy

-**Effective Date:** October 13, 2025
+**Last updated:** October 2025

-Lava Library is a Chrome extension developed by **Deathbringer98 (Matthew Menchinton)**.
+This Privacy Policy applies solely to **Lava Library**, a Chrome extension developed by **Deathbringer98 (Matthew Menchinton)**.

-## Data Collection
+Lava Library is designed with privacy in mind and operates entirely on your local device.
-This extension does **not** collect, transmit, or share any personal data.
+It does **not** collect, transmit, or share any personal information.

+---

+## 🔒 Data Collection
+Lava Library does **not** collect, store, or transmit any user data to external servers or third parties.
-All functionality (bookmark organization, theme preferences, and settings) operates locally within your browser.
+All actions and settings are processed and saved locally within your browser.

-## Data Usage
-- No personal or browsing data is collected.
+The extension does **not** use:
-- No analytics or tracking services are used.
+- Analytics or tracking services
-- All data (such as theme preference) is stored locally using Chrome’s `storage.local` API.
+- Advertising networks
+- Cloud storage or remote APIs

+All data remains fully under the user’s control.

+---

-## Permissions
+## ⚙️ Permissions Used

-Lava Library requests the following permissions:
-- **Bookmarks:** To organize and display bookmarks.
+- **`bookmarks`** – Enables creating, renaming, deleting, and organizing bookmarks within Chrome’s built-in bookmark system.
-- **Storage:** To save theme and configuration settings locally.
+- **`storage`** – Used to save user preferences such as theme (light/dark), auto-sync interval, and layout settings locally.
-- **Alarms:** For optional periodic auto-sorting.
-- **Downloads:** To export user-created bookmark backups when requested.
+- **`alarms`** – Used to trigger periodic automatic sorting and syncing of bookmarks according to user-defined intervals.

+These permissions are essential for Lava Library’s core functionality and are never used for tracking or analytics.

+---

-## Contact
+## 🧩 Remote Code
+Lava Library does **not** use or execute remote code.
+All JavaScript, CSS, and HTML files are fully packaged within the extension and run locally.
+No external scripts, modules, or network requests are made.

+---

+## 💬 Feedback & Support
-If you have questions or feedback, contact:
+If you encounter bugs, wish to report an issue, or have suggestions for improvement, please contact:
 📧 **deathadder90@protonmail.com**

 ---

-© 2025 **Deathbringer98 (Matthew Menchinton)**.
-All rights reserved.
+## 🪶 Summary
+Lava Library is a **local-first, privacy-friendly bookmark manager**.
+Your data never leaves your browser — no servers, no telemetry, and no tracking.

+By using Lava Library, you can trust that your bookmarks and preferences remain completely private and secure on your device.